jeremyckahn/farmhand/README.md

 There is no release or versioning system yet.

+## Milestone 4: Events 🗓

+- [ ] Stand up Home view
+  - [ ] Past daily notifications are accessible from the last 10 days
+- [ ] Crop value events (particular crops are worth a modified value for a period of time)
+  - [ ] Surges
+  - [ ] Crashes

 ## Milestone 3: Cooking 🥘

 - [x] Stand up basic cooking pane UI